scality/Zenko-RFCs/docs/requirements/UTAPI.md

 * UploadPart
 * UploadPartCopy

-Foot page notes:
+Footnotes:

-* 1: not available in the current UTAPI design
+1. not available in the current UTAPI design
-* 2: not available in the Scality Products
+2. not available in the Scality Products

 ### CLI

 As a Storage Manager, I want a CLI in order to extract Storage Account's service consumption metrics in order to bill my Storage Account Owner programmatically.

 As a Storage Account Owner, I want a CLI in order to extract my Storage Account service consumption metrics in order to create a report programmatically.